bdhkim/Real-TIme/README.md

-# BUCS MEAN
+# Mean Stack Approach to EC544
-this is the code that we looked during our faculty lecture on dogfooding.
-Note that to run this yourself you'll need to install the various dependencies in node_modules; they can be installed via `npm install`.
+This repo uses mongoose-formatted MongoDB to store Arduino ID, tempearture values, and time of recording read from Xbee connection to display the temperatures in live view and historical view.
+Front-end is rendered using AngularJS.
+Note that to run this repo yourself, you'll need to install various dependencies in node_modules; they can be installed via `npm install`.
-## Passport
-This branch is set up for local auth using Passport.js
 ## Running
 To run, first clone the repo and install the Node componenets.
 Start mongoDB with `mongod&`, then run the app with `npm start`.
-## Slides
+## Demo
-The original slide set accompanying the talk are in the `docs` folder in PDF.
+The demo of the project is included in the mp4 file